JeffDeCola/my-cheat-sheets/README.md

 [![License](http://img.shields.io/:license-mit-blue.svg)](http://jeffdecola.mit-license.org)

-`my-cheat-sheets` _is a place to keep my cheat sheets with the number one gaol of creating services.
+`my-cheat-sheets` _is a place to keep my cheat sheets with the number one goal of creating services.

 With this in mind, I organized my cheat sheets into three main sections,